PX4/PX4-Devguide/en/advanced/parameters_and_configurations.md

 There are two different commands to load parameters:
-- `param load` replaces all the current parameters, duplicating the state when the parameters were stored. parameters are not automatically saved by this operation (it is assumed they are already saved).
+- `param load` replaces all the current parameters, duplicating the state when the parameters were stored.
+   Parameters are not automatically saved by this operation (it is assumed that they are already saved).
 - `param import` only updates parameter values that have been *changed from the default*.
   The parameters are automatically saved to the default location when loading.